-It has become fashionable for those who consider themselves

-nationalists to denounce these caste organizations as antinational and 'reactionary' because they sought the help of the British imperialists in getting their grievances redressed.
-They however, forget the main point that in spite of their illusions as to the 'progressive-democratic character' of the British an illusion which they shared with the pre-Tilak generation of nationalists-they roused and organized the masses against some aspects of the oppressive social order.
-The Nair and Ezhava peasants who were first roused against caste oppression and for a fairer and juster social order were sure, in course of time, to advance further along the road of struggle.
-When they did this, they could not but break the chain of pro-imperialist illusions that bound them in the first phase of their organization and struggle.
+It has become fashionable for those who consider themselves nationalists to denounce these caste organisations as anti-national and reactionary because they sought the help of the British imperialists in getting their grievances redressed.
+They however forget the main point, which is not that they had the same illusions as to the progressive-democratic character of the British as the pre-Tilak generation of nationalists had, but that, in spite of these illusions, they roused and organised the masses against some aspects of the oppressive social order.
+The Nayars and Ezhava peasants who were first roused against caste oppression and for a fairer and juster social order were sure in course of time to advance further along the road of struggle.
+When they did this they could not but break the chain of pro-imperialist illusions that bound them in the first phase of their organisation and struggle.

-We will see in the following chapters that this was actually what happened in Kerala.
-The peasants who were roused by, and organized in, caste organizations in the early years of the twentieth century were subsequently brought into the fold of the anti-imperialist national movement in the twenties and into the class organization of the peasantry in the thirties and forties.
-It was this steady progress of the peasantry from a defeated and leaderless mass (which it was in the years after Velu Thampi and Pazhassi Raja) to an organized class, allied to the emerging working class, that is the main driving force of our democratic movement.
+We will see in the next two chapters that this was actually what happened in our province.
+The peasants who were roused by, and organised in, caste organisations in the early years of the twentieth century were subsequently brought into the fold of the anti-imperialist national movement in the 'twenties and into class organisations of the peasantry in the 'thirties and 'forties; and it was this steady progress of the peasantry from a defeated and leaderless mass (which it was in the years after Velu Thampi and Payassi Raja) to an organised class that is the main driving force of our democratic movement.
 But, before going into a description of this absorbing topic, we should clear up one point-the economic content and class significance of caste oppression in the conditions of our feudal-colonial economic order.

-The Brahmins stand on the highest and the scheduled castes on the lowest rung of the caste ladder; the Nairs, other Hindus, Christians and Muslims stand in between the two.
-This system represented, in pre-British days, a system of political administration, the highest caste being so not only from a social point of view but also in the sense of being the ruling caste.
+The Brahmins stand on the highest and the Scheduled Castes on the lowest rung of the caste ladder; the Nayars, other Hindus, Christians and Muslims standing on the rungs in between the two.
+This system represented, in pre-British days, a system of political administration, the highest caste being so not only from a social point of view but also from the point of view of being the ruling caste.
 It is true that this system did not continue undisturbed but had already begun to change long before the establishment of British rule.
-It was, however, only under the British that the administrative system was made completely independent of the caste system.
-With the separation, under the British, of the caste system from the administrative machinery, caste acquired a new content; it became a rough index of the economic status of the people, the highest caste being the most prosperous and the lowest ones being economically the most oppressed It is true that, as a result of the development of market relations and the consequent growth of new classes and strata of society, several families of high-caste people became pauperized, while several in the lower castes became prosperous.
-It, however, remains a fact that the comparative prosperity and poverty of an average family in each caste roughly corresponds to the position of that caste in the caste hierarchy.
+It was however only under the British that the administrative system was made completely independent of the caste system.

+With the separation, under the British, of the caste system from the administrative machinery, the caste system acquired a new content: it became a rough index of the economic status of the people, the highest caste being the most prosperous and the lowest ones being economically the most oppressed.
+It is true that as a result of the development of market relations and the consequent growth of new classes and strata of society, several families of high caste people became pauperised while several in the lower castes became prosperous.
+It however remains a fact that the comparative prosperity and poverty of an average family in each caste roughly corresponds to the position of that caste in the caste hierarchy.

-For example, the 1941 Economic Survey of Travancore gives the following percentage distribution of families by caste and annual income groups:
+For example, the 1941 Economic Survey of Travancore gives the following percentage distribution of families by castes and annual income groups: